city

 What Are the Options for OVI Defenses?

 As soon as you contact an attorney, they will immediately get to work on crafting a defense or defenses to your charge.
-These defenses could result in a reduction in charges or even a dismissal of your cases.
+These defenses could result in a reduction in OVI charges or even a dismissal of your cases.

-• Challenging the legality of the traffic stop: Your lawyer will scrutinize every aspect of your traffic stop to determine whether the police had just cause and if they executed the stop according to the law;
+• Challenging the legality of the traffic stop: Your lawyer will scrutinize every aspect of your traffic stop to determine whether the police had just cause and if they executed the stop according to the law.

 • Field sobriety test issues: Field sobriety tests are suspect at best.
 Even the most innocent trip or slip can lead to a DUI.
-With an attorney representing you, you can expect them to attack the validity of the field sobriety test in your case;
+With an attorney representing you, you can expect them to attack the validity of the field sobriety test in your case.

 • Breathalyzer or blood test concerns: Test results are only as reliable as the actual tests themselves.
-If the breathalyzer or other tests used in your case were compromised or weren’t functioning properly, your attorney will find out;
+If the breathalyzer or other tests used in your case were compromised or weren’t functioning properly, your attorney will find out.

-• Rising blood alcohol content (BAC): Your attorney can potentially argue that your BAC was below the legal limit while you were driving but increased after arrest when the test was administered;
+• Rising blood alcohol content (BAC): Your attorney can potentially argue that your BAC was below the legal limit while you were driving, but increased after arrest when the test was administered.

-• Medical conditions or medications: If you are on medication, it may cause you to appear to be under the influence when you are not;
+• Medical conditions or medications: If you are on medication, it may cause you to appear to be under the influence when you are not.

-• Chain of custody: Your lawyer will follow the chain of custody for your blood or urine sample to ensure that there is no chance that the sample was contaminated or tampered with;
+• Chain of custody: Your lawyer will follow the chain of custody for your blood or urine sample to ensure that there is no chance that the sample was contaminated or tampered with.

-• Improper arrest procedures: If your OVI arrest was not carried out correctly, you could have a strong defense;
+• Improper arrest procedures: If your OVI arrest was not carried out correctly, you could have a strong defense.

-• Necessity or emergency: A medical or other type of emergency in certain circumstances can potentially free you from liability;
+• Necessity or emergency: A medical or other type of emergency, in certain circumstances, can potentially free you from liability.

-• No probable cause: Your OVI lawyer will make sure that the arresting officer had probable cause to effectuate the arrest;
+• No probable cause: Your OVI lawyer will make sure that the arresting officer had probable cause to effectuate the arrest.

 • Constitutional violations: The existence of any Constitutional violations, such as search and seizure or self-incrimination violations, can lead to vital evidence being excluded in your case.